cloud-gov/cg-site/content/docs/ops/runbook/restoring-rds.md

 terraform import module.stack.module.base.module.rds.aws_db_instance.rds_database my-restored-db-id
 ```

-where my-restored-db-id is the database instance defined during the restore procedure.
+where `my-restored-db-id` is the database instance defined during the restore procedure.

 Now run the plan job pipeline in concourse for the respective database.
 If Concourse is not available you will need to run `terraform plan` and `terraform apply` from the command-line (use the `terraform-apply.sh` script in the cg-pipeline-tasks [repository](https://github.com/18F/cg-pipeline-tasks.git) for these commands).

-If the diff from Terraform shows no changes for the plan, you are now safe to apply the changes.
+If the diff from Terraform shows no changes for the plan, you are now safe to apply the changes by running the bootstrap pipeline for the proper environment.
+The diff will likely show that some options are changed (parameter groups, password, etc.), terraform makes a best effort to approximate the effect of the plan.
+Once apply is ran, these options will be set properly, verify this in the output in the `create-update-ENVIRONMENT` job within the bootstrap pipeline.

 Now redeploy the respective application and verify proper operation.